 What do you think of when you think of marketing campaigns?
-Typically, crazy promotions, phoney contests, giveaways, and flash sales come to mind.
+Typically, crazy promotions, phoney contests, giveaways, emails, and flash sales come to mind.
 These campaigns, while effective in the short term, are not repeatable.

 At what point does your discount become the regular price?
 At what point do you burn out your Facebook following or email list?

 What if I told you there was a better way to build a marketing campaign?
 What if I told you there was a type of marketing campaign that could provide lasting benefits to your business for years to come?

 It’s your lucky day.
 There is such a strategy.
 It’s called evergreen marketing, and it fuels some of the most powerful companies across industries.

 It may sound cheesy, but when you think of the term “evergreen marketing” think of an evergreen tree: it doesn’t die every season.
 It stays green and fresh all year.

 A good way to frame evergreen marketing is with an example of evergreen content.